 Most of the field-level government representatives, journalists, development workers stated some common reasons behind child marriage are poverty, corruption of marriage registrar, social insecurity, lack of employment, exploitation, lack of income, big families to feed, gender inequality, cultural and religious beliefs, dowry, lack of education and awareness.

 Newly Found Reasons Behind Child Marriage

 Besides all the known reasons, there are some few uncommon reasons behind child marriage.
-Rapid socio-psychological change of adolescent girls with easy & available gadgets at hand, parents’ sense of insecurity while going to and from school, presence of abusive teachers at classroom, faster physical growth of girls thanks to food habits and lifestyle have been added to the list of secret reasons behind child marriage with the existing ones.
+Rapid socio-psychological change of adolescent girls with easy and available gadgets at hand, parents' sense of insecurity while going to and from school, presence of abusive teachers at classroom, faster physical growth of girls thanks to food habits and lifestyle have been added to the list of secret reasons behind child marriage with the existing ones.
 On the other hand, the economical scars due to the ongoing pandemic have added a new point to the new list of reasons behind child marriage.

 Psycho-social Change of Girl Children

 Sonia Akhter, 16, pseudo name, a tenth-grader girl updated her marital status on her Facebook profile as 'married' during COVID-19 pandemic.
 The abrupt change of a bright girl's marital status made her teacher stunned.
 Sonia chose her house tutor as husband in Gopalganj as a free girl and updated her marital status on social media.
 Her solvent parents were not happy but did take no strong steps against their new son-in-law to avoid social issues and a notion of security of their daughter's future.
 Girls' psycho-social change is vivid in the society which is well-accepted too.